 - In the Find profiles field, enter the name of the user and click Find.

-- Click on the user and select Edit My Profile.
+- Click on the user and select "Manage Personal Site".

-- The field Personal site will contain the complete name of the collection such as “/personal/user_name_test_com/”.
+- The browser's URL field will contain the complete name of the collection such as “/personal/user_name_test_com/”.